Frequently Asked Questions

 Your needs are individualized, so it makes sense that your questions are, too.

 The Opus College of Business is accredited by AACSB, the Association to Advance Collegiate Schools of Business.
-The Health Care UST MBA program is also accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
+The Health Care MBA program is also accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
 It is the only MBA program in the region accredited by CAHME, and one of 14 nationally with this dual accreditation.

 The amount of time spent each week on coursework varies greatly.
 Students can choose to allocate their time however they wish within the confines of the course assignments.
 The time of day and how long you work at one time is flexible and up to you.
 Students report, on average, spending 10-20 hours per week on combined coursework.

 Recent cohorts include individuals from HealthPartners, Fairview, United Health Group, Allina, UCare, Park Nicollet, HCMC, DeCare Dental, Medtronic, Hazelden Foundation, Children’s Hospitals & Clinics of MN, St. Jude Medical, CentraCare, Merck, Carle Clinic, Blue Cross/Blue Shield, Essentia Health, Marshfield Clinic, Sanford Health System, Sanofi-Aventis, Mayo Health System, State of Minnesota and numerous others.

 Most students use financial aid in the form of Federal Stafford and Graduate Plus loans.
 Private bank loans or home equity loans are also options.
 To begin the loan process, complete the FAFSA (free application for federal student aid) found under "Applying for Financial Aid" at the UST web page for graduate financial aid.
 Detailed information about these loans can be found under the "Loan Information" tab on that page.

 To contact a financial aid counselor, call (651) 962-6550 or send an email to email@example.com.